zygos/wd-material/material/3-frameworks/4-full-stack/4-hands-on-server-client-monorepo.md

 - The application should return article's comments and their authors' public information in a single request.

 Implementing anything beyond the requirements, such as pagination, is entirely optional.

+**You will notice that many of the requirements are already implemented or partially implemented.**

+## Bonus challenges

+Since we will be working on a very minimal application, we can only cover some topics you would encounter in a real-world application.
+Here are some bonus challenges that you can try to implement after you finish the main requirements:

+- An article author can mark a comment as spam, which will hide the comment from the article for everyone. **This challenge is implemented in the provided solution.**
+- Add front end pagination for getting a list of articles.
+- Handle expired access tokens.
+- Add OAuth authentication with GitHub.
+- Use cookies for authentication instead of local storage.

 ## Project starter